mooreryan/parse_fasta/README.md

 I just wanted a nice, clean way to parse fasta files, but being nearly twice as fasta as BioRuby doesn't hurt either!

+### FastqFile#each_record ###

+The same sequence length test as above, but this time with a fastq file containing 4,000,000 illumina reads

 ### Sequence#gc ###

 I played around with a few different implementations for the `#gc`